munificent/finch/doc/markdown/index.markdown

 ## Getting Started

-Finch lives on bitbucket here: [http://bitbucket.org/munificent/finch](http://bitbucket.org/munificent/finch)
+Finch lives on github here: [https://github.com/munificent/finch](https://github.com/munificent/finch)

 To play around with it, sync it down.
 There is both an XCode project and a makefile.
 Use whichever you prefer.
 I don't have anything set up for Windows yet, but I'm keen if someone wants to throw a VS solution at me.